 6 Ways to Teach Your Children to Be Unselfish

 We come into this world hard-wired to look out for number one.
 If you don’t believe it, spend some time hanging out with a toddler.
 One of the first words they typically learn is “Mine!” which they use liberally to claim the toy, snack or person they desire.
-So how do we teach our kids to overcome what seems to be such a natural inclination and think of others first?
+So how do we teach our kids to overcome what seems to be such a natural inclination and be unselfish by thinking of others first?

 1. Start early.
 Because it’s such a natural impulse for children to think and act selfishly, correct these behaviors early and consistently.
 When your children are toddlers, simple explanations, such as “you have to share and be kind,” or “we don’t snatch a toy from our friend while he’s playing” will do.
 The reasons why will come later.

 2. Connect selfishness/unselfishness to faith lessons.
 Some of the most beautiful examples of giving and thinking of others are found in scripture.
 When you share Bible stories with your child, don’t miss the opportunity to point out those examples, and how we should follow them.

 3. Crush the entitlement monster.
 Our culture has done a masterful job instructing parents to protect our children’s self-esteem at all costs.
 One of the unintended consequences of this barrage of self-image building is that many of our children have developed a real sense of entitlement, to the right friends, the right schools, the right clothes, the right car, etc. Listen out for clues in your child’s speech and behavior that a sense of entitlement is taking hold, and remind them that much of what they have is a blessing, and that God intends them to share those blessings with others rather than constantly strive to acquire and consume more.